 Dan First Aid.

+The DAN First Aid course represents training designed to educate persons with a CPR/BLS certification in providing First Aid to adult victims with non immediately life threatening injuries.
 Although the course was designed to be taught together with the DAN BLS course, it can also be offered as extra module to those who already have a DAN BLS or other BLS certification, respecting ERC guidelines.
-In a real accident situation First Aid skills are the next step after providing effective BLS.
+In a real accident situation First Aid skills are the next step after providing effective BLS. |

 Course Objective